 I believe several key factors will contribute to success and reliability in a tutoring role.

 Secondly, and without wanting to sound ostentatious, my grades at all levels of education are exemplary.
-I achieved very high grades at University level, even in subjects I had never encountered before, including an 86 in my Astrophysics module despite neither A-level physics or maths qualifications.
+I achieved very high grades at University level, even in subjects I had never encountered before, including an 86 in an Astrophysics module despite neither A-level physics or maths qualifications.
 I believe this exemplifies my ability to deal with a broad range of academic subjects and contexts, reflected in the wide variety of subjects, levels and situations I have tutored in since graduating.

 Lastly, I have additional experience working with children and young adults as a martial arts instructor, a role which I thoroughly enjoy and that has allowed me to develop communication skills with a variety of age groups.
 Whilst this is not as academically relevant as my tutoring record, the ability to motivate, inspire and instruct are all skills deeply relevant to tutoring, where the ability to establish a beneficial dynamic with the student is just as important as intellectual capability.

 Accepting a stranger into the educational life of your child can be a taxing situation for parents, who naturally want to ensure safety, comfort, and accomplishment for their child.
 I try to tailor a program to the student and the context.
 For example, around the end of the academic year I offer intensive sessions that aim to maximise student understanding of exam technique.
 I can adapt to specific situations and students, outside of the conventional hourly session per week.
-Therefore, I encourage and welcome parents to contact me if they are considering me as a tutor, with an aim to discussing your needs and my approach to tutoring in greater detail than can be achieved in a paragraph on this website.
+I have helped students in a wide variety of situations, from those who have scored U grades in their first year and need to improve dramatically, to those who need to cement an A* for entry into a top university.